diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US232/readme.md

 the `SearchCatalogueController`, which orchestrates the use case.

-The controller retrieves the appropriate `FigureRepository` from the configured `RepositoryFactory` (resolved via the `PersistenceContext`) and delegates the operation using the method `searchCatalogue(category, keywords)`.
+The controller retrieves the appropriate `FigureRepository` from the configured `RepositoryFactory` (resolved via the `PersistenceContext`) and delegates the operation using the method `searchCatalogue(categories, keywords)`.
 This method accepts both parameters as optional:
 - If both category and keyword are provided, the results are filtered by both.
 - If only one is provided, the results are filtered accordingly.